Disaster Recovery#

 Note

-Restore is only supported in a newly created cluster; in-place restore is not supported.
 Use the exact Hopsworks version that was used to create the backup.

-The restore process has two phases:
+The new cluster restore process has two phases:

 - Restore Kubernetes objects required for the cluster restore.